Data coding for qualitative research

 Group Codes (Axial Coding):

 Axial coding involves grouping related codes into larger categories, sometimes known as thematic clusters.
 At this stage, your job as the researcher is to start looking for connections between codes.
 Here, you’ll determine the relationships between your codes, creating categories and sub-categories that add coherence to the coded data.
 For example, let’s say I had codes for book authorship, chapter authorship, deciding author order, editorial decisions, and tasks in the publication process.
-These four ideas could be grouped into a cluster, such as “complexities of publishing“, since they are all closely related.
+These five ideas could be grouped into a cluster, such as “complexities of publishing“, since they are all closely related.

 Further Selective Coding to Create Themes: